CZ-NIC/fred-docs/Glossary.rst

    FQDN
       Fully Qualified Domain Name

-   feature
+   Feature
       a user-visible aspect, quality or characteristic of software

-   acquirer
+   Acquirer
       a person or an organization that acquires the system

-   customer
+   Customer
-      a registrar or registrant or end-user
+      a registrar or registrant or end user

-   guide
-      a document that contains only glimpses of actions

-   manual
-      a document that contains full-fledged sets of instructions

-   tutorial
-      a document that contains examples with specific data

    VAT
       value-added tax